deanhet/home-dashboard/index.md

 ![meals](assets/images/meals.PNG)

+Should have probably came up with a more healthy example for the screenshot, green things were eventually added!
 It was surprisingly tricky to settle on an interface for this.
 This component has the ability to add and remove new meals and assign them to days.
 It got a lot easier once I decoupled the concepts and started treating them as two separate things.

 First attempt: